PrefectHQ/prefect/docs/cloud/execution/storage_options.md

 # Storage Options

-Prefect natively has various different Storage options built in that can be used for saving Flows to different systems.
+Prefect includes a variety of `Storage` options for saving flows.

 As of Prefect version `0.9.0` every storage option except for `Docker` will automatically have a Result Handler attached which will write results to the corresponding platform.
 For example, this means that if you register a flow to Prefect Cloud with the `S3` storage option then the flow's results will also be written to the same S3 bucket through the use of the [S3 Result Handler](/api/latest/engine/result_handlers.html#s3resulthandler).